OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Health Insurance EstimatorHuman Life Value CalculatorClaim Amount Estimator

-Critical Illness Insurance: Why Your Regular Health Policy Is Not Enough
+Critical Illness Insurance in India: Why Your Regular Health Policy Is Not Enough

-A critical illness (CI) insurance plan pays a lump sum on diagnosis of specified severe diseases — regardless of actual treatment cost, hospital bills, or any other health insurance you have.
-This is fundamentally different from a regular health insurance policy, which reimburses hospitalisation expenses.
-When you are diagnosed with cancer, suffer a heart attack, or need a kidney transplant, the financial impact goes far beyond hospital bills.
-Lost income during extended treatment (6-18 months is common), travel costs for specialised treatment, lifestyle modifications, rehabilitation, and home care — none of these are covered by regular health insurance.
-A critical illness plan provides the financial cushion to handle this broader impact.
+A critical illness (CI) insurance plan pays a lump sum on diagnosis of specified severe diseases — regardless of the actual treatment cost, hospital bills, or any other health insurance you hold.
+This benefit-based payout model is fundamentally different from health insurance, which reimburses hospitalisation expenses up to the sum insured.
+When you are diagnosed with cancer, suffer a heart attack, or learn that you need a kidney transplant, the financial impact extends far beyond the hospital bills.
+Lost income during 6-18 months of treatment and recovery, travel to specialised treatment centres, home care and nursing costs, dietary requirements, psychological support, and lifestyle modifications — none of these are covered by regular health insurance.
+A critical illness policy provides the financial cushion to manage the total economic impact of a serious illness.

 The Financial Devastation of Critical Illness in India